jwds1978/jwds1978.github.io/_posts/2017-05-10-the-modern-combat-veteran.md

   Dissociation and Other Considerations
 </h3>
 <p>
-  PTSD's a life-long endeavor &#8212; there's no cure for it.&nbsp; The triggering traumatic event changes the landscape of the mind &#8212; it no longer works in the same fashion that it did before.&nbsp; The mind's been rewired &#8212; the neuropathways have been altered into a continuous loop.&nbsp; The
+  <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>'s a life-long endeavor &#8212; there's no cure for it.&nbsp; The triggering traumatic event changes
-  PTSD-triggering incident converts the fight or flight response within the primitive portion of our brain.&nbsp; Imagine, having that scared feeling you get without the fear, while keeping the bodily reactions &#8212; the tenseness, the adrenalin rush, the mind racing, heightened senses, and the hyper-response reflex &#8212; to react without thinking.
+  the landscape of the mind &#8212; it no longer works in the same fashion that it did before.&nbsp; The mind's been rewired &#8212; the neuropathways have been altered into a continuous loop.&nbsp; The <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>-triggering incident converts the fight or flight response within the primitive portion of our brain.&nbsp; Imagine, having that scared feeling you get without the fear, while keeping the bodily reactions &#8212; the tenseness, the adrenalin rush, the mind racing, heightened senses, and the hyper-response reflex &#8212; to react without thinking.
 </p>
 <!-- excerptBreak -->
 <p>
-  The incident that solidifies the mental wound of PTSD, results in a mind-numbing and/or psychic shift.&nbsp; In response to the trauma of combat, the person needs to make a mental detachment to do &quot;what needs to be done&quot;.&nbsp; The survival mode of operation forgoes the higher levels of functioning and depends upon the primitive reactionary portion of the brain.&nbsp; When this unconscious detachment's been activated too frequently and/or for extended periods of time, it becomes part of conscious processing and interferes with everyday interactions.&nbsp; <a
-    href="{{ site.url }}{{ page.url }}#cite-the-dissociative-mind" rel="me" title="The Dissociative Mind">According to Howell</a>, dissociation refers to:
+  The incident that solidifies the mental wound of <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>, results in a mind-numbing and/or psychic shift.&nbsp; In response to the trauma of combat, the person needs to make a mental detachment to do &quot;what needs to be done&quot;.&nbsp; The survival mode of operation forgoes the higher levels of functioning and depends upon the primitive reactionary portion of the brain.&nbsp; When this unconscious detachment's been activated too frequently and/or for extended periods of time, it becomes part of conscious processing and interferes with everyday interactions.&nbsp; <a href="{{ site.url }}{{ page.url }}#cite-the-dissociative-mind" rel="me" title="The Dissociative Mind">According to Howell</a>, dissociation refers to:
   <blockquote cite="{{ site.url }}{{ page.url }}#cite-the-dissociative-mind">
     the separation of mental and experiential contents that would normally be connected.&nbsp; The word dissociation is laden with multiple meanings and refers to many kinds of phenomena, processes, and conditions.&nbsp; Dissociation is both adaptive and maladaptive, both verb and noun, both cause and